7 Specific Prayers for the One You Love Scott Pauley

 • Pray that they would develop a grateful heart – “Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in light” (v.
 12).

 The deepest relationships are spiritual.
-The longest lasting gifts are prayers.
+Additionally, the longest-lasting gifts are prayers.
 The highest goals are not the ones we have for our loved ones, but the ones God desires.

 Post Author